Xeena2812/deep-learning-nhf/README.md

 The project is made by:
 - Sipos Levente - NLLIEC
 - Horváth Bence - ET2EPO
-- Ramács Gábor - I4K6DA

 ### Files

-full_image_preprocessing.ipynb - downloads the scans and unrolls them into 2D images, then saves copies at the desired downscale for different phases of training. small_heat_preprocessing.ipynb - downloads the preprocessed 96 by 96 pixel png-s and and creates a basic training dataset
+full_image_preprocessing.ipynb - downloads the scans and unrolls them into 2D images, then saves copies at the desired downscale for different phases of training. small_heat_preprocessing.ipynb - downloads the preprocessed 96 by 96 pixel png-s and and creates a basic training dataset training.ipynb - the network and training image_preprocessing.py - image preprocessing functions